rat-and-rojangles/RatWorks/README.md

 ## Notes
  * You can nest components.
 Dont forget the .rat-component tho
  * Try to make your components just one element.
 You can wrap everything in one div if you need to.
- * real ones don't use this piece of crap